bbenyo/VMProvisioner/README.md

 Useful for when you're adding many individual components and don't want to create ansible playbooks or salt pillars/modules for each

+## Subdirectories
+Each subdirectory contains a single project.
+Each project can contain tarballs, zips, extra files, and provisioner script The installer will install each project if it doesn't already exist on the target host.
+It checks for existance on the host by an md5 checksum on the provisioner script.
+Therefore, you can add a version comment to the provisioner to manage versions

+Installation first ensures that all dependent projects are installed, by looking at any dependency.txt file.
+The dependency.txt file should contain a list of projects, one per line.

+Installing a project involves
+1. Copying over all tar.gz files in the project directory to /tmp
+2. Copying over all .zip files to /tmp
+3. Copying over the entire files subdirectory to /tmp as files.tar.gz, then expanding to /opt/[project name]
+4. Copy over provision.sh to /tmp
+5. Execute provision.sh on the target

-# Each subdirectory can contain an upload.sh script, a provision.sh script, and a dependency.txt file
+Each subdirectory can contain tarballs, a files subdirectory, a provision.sh script, and a dependency.txt file

-## name.tar.gz
+## *.tar.gz
 tarball to scp over to /tmp.
-Provision.sh should install it
+Provision.sh should do whatever it needs to do with it

+## *.zip
+zips to scp over to /tmp, provision.sh should do whatever it needs to do with it

 ## files subdirectory
 tar'd and scp'd over to /tmp/name-files.tar.gz